 It is Consortium standard practice to require vendors and contractors to indemnify the Consortium.
-The General Manager or designee will only make deviations from this policy upon approval by the ConsortiumBoard and upon, when it is determined determination that it is to be in the best interest of Consortium.
+The General Manager or designee will only make deviations from this policy upon approval by the Board and upon determination that it is in the best interest of Consortium.